klimbeta/klimbeta/docs/development/StyleGuide.md

 Make all Images Square
 - to prevent distortion when the screen size changes.
-- To be able to directly post to Instagram with a link to BetaComp for the details.
+- To be able to directly post to Instagram with a link to Klimbeta for the details.

 ## Color Highlight